Central nervous system: Evolution

 Top: the lancelet, regarded an archetypal vertebrate, lacking a true brain.
 Middle: an early vertebrate.
 Bottom: spindle diagram of the evolution of vertebrates.

+Various lineages of Bilateria have independently compacted their ancestral nerve nets into a number of longitudinal nerve cord(s), using a similar set of ancestral transcription factors.
+The number and position of these nerve cords vary among phyla, and so does the completeness of the condensation - or how strong the CNS/PNS distinction is.
+Orthologs of the transcription factors specifying the longitudinal cord (motor-integrative part of the CNS) are associated with the blastopore, where the Cnidarian nerve net performs similar functions.
+The sensory-neurosecretory part of the CNS is instead specified by genes similar to those that mark the apical end, where the Cnidarian nerve net (apical organ), too, performs sensory and neurosecretory roles.
+In some bilateria, the anterior (head) part of the cord would go on to evolve into a brain.

 Planaria

 Planarians, members of the phylum Platyhelminthes (flatworms), have the simplest, clearly defined delineation of a nervous system into a CNS and a PNS.

 Their primitive brains, consisting of two fused anterior ganglia, and longitudinal nerve cords form the CNS.
 Like vertebrates, have a distinct CNS and PNS.
 The nerves projecting laterally from the CNS form their PNS.

 A molecular study found that more than 95% of the 116 genes involved in the nervous system of planarians, which includes genes related to the CNS, also exist in humans.

 Arthropoda

 In arthropods, the ventral nerve cord, the subesophageal ganglia and the supraesophageal ganglia are usually seen as making up the CNS.
 Arthropoda, unlike vertebrates, have inhibitory motor neurons due to their small size.

 Chordata

 The CNS of chordates differs from that of other animals in being placed dorsally in the body, above the gut and notochord/spine.
 The basic pattern of the CNS is highly conserved throughout the different species of vertebrates and during evolution.
 The major trend that can be observed is towards a progressive telencephalisation: the telencephalon of reptiles is only an appendix to the large olfactory bulb, while in mammals it makes up most of the volume of the CNS.
 In the human brain, the telencephalon covers most of the diencephalon and the entire mesencephalon.
 Indeed, the allometric study of brain size among different species shows a striking continuity from rats to whales, and allows us to complete the knowledge about the evolution of the CNS obtained through cranial endocasts.